|

 The unit comes within the expected time with durable packaging.
 The box contains a propane hose, oil funnel, engine oil, some manuals, and a USB charger.

-My first impression of the Champion 2500 is pretty satisfying, it is barely heavier than my travel briefcase with a decent handle for lifting.
+My first impression of the champion 2500 is pretty satisfying, it barely heavier than my travel briefcase with a decent handle for lifting.
 Though the construction of the whole unit is not from metal, still; I found a pretty rigid plastic-like champion 4500.

 Ports, outlets, and essentials: